-First a family link: Need a barrister on a matter of civil law?
+First a couple of family links: Need a barrister on a matter of civil law?
 Look no further!

 Now that’s out of the way, from here on in you will find links to other authors’ sites – some with whom I correspond regularly, others whom I have met, and a few whose work I love to recommend.
 I’ve also decided to include a few links into other book related sites that I find interesting and to some local Tae Kwon Do Clubs for anyone who wants to come and train with me, or in my area: